lsgs/redcap-copy-data-on-save/README.md

     3. Look up via secondary unique field: Find a record with the value from the field specified above in the secondary unique field of the destination project.
 If no match is found, do nothing.
 (Note: it is assumed that the secondary unique field is present in the first event.)

 **Data Access Group option**
-* Select how the DAG of the copied record should be utilised.
+* Select how the *current* DAG of the copied record should be utilised.
     1. Ignore: do not set or update the DAG for the record in the destination project.
     2. Include DAG in copy: the unique DAG name for the source record's DAG will be included in the copy.
 Destination DAGs must have matching names for the copy to be successful.
     3. Map source DAGs to destination DAGs: specify the destination DAG to use for each source DAG.
 Multiple DAGs in the source project can be mapped to a single destination DAG.